typelevel/Laika/docs/introduction/intro.md

 * __0.5.1__ (Oct 10, 2015):

-    * Cross-compiled for Scala 2.11 and 2.10
+    * Cross-compile for Scala 2.11 and 2.10
+    * Publish the sbt plugin to the new plugin repository on Bintray
+    * Upgrade to ScalaTest 2.2.4

 * __0.5__ (Jan 9, 2014):